nielsjsc/MusicBeeWrapped/README.md

 ## Overview

-This plugin tracks your music listening habits in real-time and generates comprehensive yearly reports.
-The core differentiator is the behavioral analysis engine that detects listening patterns most streaming services miss: obsession periods where you're completely consumed by a particular artist or album, your album consumption patterns (do you listen to full albums or just skip around), and temporal listening behaviors.
+This plugin tracks your music listening habits in real-time, and stores them in an XML file.
+It then generates comprehensive yearly reports when you prompt.

 The data is presented through a slide-based web interface that opens in your browser, similar to Spotify Wrapped but with deeper insights into your actual listening behavior rather than just play counts.